StevenMayher/432-2022/classes/class26/README.md

 ## Some Reminders about Project B, and the end of the semester

-Reminders [will be found here](https://github.com/THOMASELOVE/432-2022/blob/main/projectB/reminders.md).
+Again, those key reminders [will be found here](https://github.com/THOMASELOVE/432-2022/blob/main/projectB/reminders.md).
 Please take a look.

 ## A Few Last Things